Geodesic flow, left-handedness, and templates: Geodesic flow for the orbifolds of type

 \subsection{A template for~$\GF{\Orbpq}$}

 Here we introduce orbifolds of type~$(p, q, \infty)$, choose adapted tessellations of the hyperbolic plane, and describe the associated templates.
+As we will recall, the space~$\un\Orbpq$ is obtained by gluing two solid tori along their boundary, and what we will do is two describe a template that lies in a neighborhood of the gluing torus.
 In the case~$p=2, q=3$, we recover Ghys' template for the geodesic flow on the modular surface~\cite{GhysMadrid}, and, in the more general case~$p=2, q\ge 3$, we recover Pinsky's template~\cite{Tali}.

 Until the end of Section~\ref{S:q}, we assume that $p, q$ are fixed integers satisfying $p\ge 2$ and~$q \ge3$.
-Since~$1/p+1/q<1$ holds, there exists a hyperbolic triangle~$PQZ$ in~$\Hy^2$, with the two vertices~$P,Q$ inside~$\Hy^2$ with respective angles~$2\pi/p$ and $2\pi/q$, and the vertex~$Z$ lying at infinity on~$\bord \Hy^2$.
+Since~$1/p+1/q<1$ holds, there exists a hyperbolic triangle~$PQZ$ in~$\Hy^2$, with the two vertices~$P,Q$ inside~$\Hy^2$ with respective angles~$2\pi/p$ and $2\pi/q$, and the vertex~$Z$ lying on~$\bord \Hy^2$.
 For convenience, we also suppose $P,Q,Z$ trigonometrically ordered.
 Let $\Gamma_{p, q}^*$ be the group generated by the symmetries around the sides of~$PQZ$, and let $\Gamma_{p, q}$ be its index~2 subgroup consisting of orientation preserving isometries, often called the \emph{Hecke triangular group}.
 The group~$\Gamma_{p, q}$ acts properly and discontinuously on~$\Hy^2$.
 The action is not free since, for example, $P$ and $Q$ have stabilizors of order $p$ and~$q$ respectively.
 The quotient~$\Hy^2/\Gamma_{p,q}$ is then an orbifold, with two singular points of order~$p$ and~$q$, and one cusp.
 We call it~$\Orbpq$.